 Otherwise, you will see your Bernedoodle trying to corral all of your children, small dogs, and even cats.
 It will take a lot of training and redirection to get this instinct under control.

 Need Larger Spaces

-- Standard Bernedoodles may not be hyperactive, but they do require a lot of space.
-With sheer size alone, your 70-90 pound may feel cramped in small living spaces.
-They do thrive off larger yards and spacious homes, making them unfit for apartment lifestyles.
-Though smaller breeds can be perfect for these small living conditions with plenty of exercise.
+Standard Bernedoodles may not be hyperactive, but they require a lot of space.
+With sheer size alone, your 70-90 pounds may feel cramped in small living spaces.

 Short Life Span

 Smaller Bernedoodles can have extremely long life spans.
 But Standard Bernedoodle’s life span is only about 10-12 years.
 This is considerably shorter than the mini and toy breeds.

 Everyone wants their dog to stay with them for as long as possible, which is sometimes impossible for large breeds.
 If longevity is important to you, you should choose a smaller breed.

 Bernese Mountain Dogs are nocturnal to protect their herds throughout the night.
 This trait can sometimes pass down to their hybrid offspring.

 You may find that your Bernedoodle has more energy late in the afternoon or early evening.
 This late to rise puppies can be a con if you work nights or have a lifestyle that requires you to be calmer at night.

 And since Bernedoodles are a mixed breed dog, it is not always a predictable trait.